 Here was 944 Twiggs Street, the former brothel where he (i.e., James Brown) lived with his Aunt Honey, the madam - now abandoned and bristling with weeds.
 Here, by these train tracks, he buck-danced for soldiers passing through town at the start of the second world war; they'd throw him coins, which he took home to Aunt Honey: "Men made 30 cents an hour, 20 cents a hour, 15 cents a hour.
 I brought her back five dollars to pay the rent for a month."
 Here was the narrow canal where he once took refuge from the law: "Police were running me, and I saw 'em coming, and I made a few turns, jumped in the water, and breathed through a cane.
 I saw it in a movie."
 He mimicked the police, "Where'd he go?
 Where he at?
 Where he at?
 I know I saw him.
 I swear I saw that boy, Gawd damn."
 Then he recalled telling himself: "'Now listen up, it's either jail, either reform school, or you stay in the water.'
 So I stayed in the water."
 And here was an oil company that he used to rob when he was nine: "That was wrong but was survival."

 This is the best available information I’ve ever come across regarding the exact location of the brothel where James Brown grew up.
 Clearly, the place was not most recently a residence but a business of some kind (see above photo).
 Was the original home—perhaps a shotgun shack—converted for business use or was it torn down and replaced?
 Who knows?
 I do know that the building I photographed pre-dates the article, so, as James didn’t say otherwise, I might assume, with some reservation, that this is where JB grew up.
+(UPDATE: Twiggs St. was renumbered at some point, and Aunt Honey's brothel would've actually been next door, in a lot to the southwest that was a grassy patch with some trees last time I visited.)
 The remnants of the railroad tracks can still be seen nearby and, indeed, the canal runs right beside the house.
 It's fascinating to think that James hid from the police in that same canal all those years ago.
 Below is a photo of the Southern Milling Company complex, which recently caught fire.
 This is the view that young James would have seen from the front of his house, although not quite so singed.

 Here’s some more from the article: